 Small Business Administration Disaster Loans: SBA Loan Application

 Visit the CalPoly CIE Small Business Development Center website for more information about resources to help your business.
 Contact your local SBDC at [email protected] or call (805) 756-5171.

 Mission Community Services Corporation/Women's Business Center: Local COVID-19 Resources

-Mission Community Services Corporation’s Women's Business Center is full-service, technical assistance and training resource for entrepreneurs of all stages.
+Mission Community Services Corporation’s Women's Business Center is a full-service, technical assistance, and training resource for entrepreneurs of all stages.
 Special focus is directed to undeserved low-to-moderate income minority women.
 Although they operate as the Women's Business Center they inclusively serve all small businesses.

 San Luis Obispo SCORE: COVID-19 portal for small businesses

 SCORE provides professional guidance and information to small or new businesses in order to strengthen the local economy.
-Some of the many services offered include mentoring sessions, workshops, e-mail mentoring and a publication that provides the processes and procedures necessary to begin and run a business and local contacts (government and private) that provide a smoother implementation of your ideas.
+Some of the many services offered include mentoring sessions, workshops, e-mail mentoring, and a publication that provides the processes and procedures necessary to begin and run a business.
+As well as local contacts (government and private) that provide a smoother implementation of your ideas.
 The entire publication is available here online.

 CA Labor & Workforce Development Agency: CA Labor & Workforce Agency Coronavirus Resources

 The CA Labor & Workforce Development Agency offers employer and worker assistance resources that may specifically assist with responses to COVID-19.

 For up-to-date information for businesses and workers, please follow the Workforce Development Board of SLO County of Facebook page: https://www.facebook.com/sloworkforce